 - What should I do if I have any maintenance problems?

 - What should I do in the event of an emergency?

 1. What references do I need to get before renting?

-As part of the referencing process you will be required to provide ID.
-Photo ID can be your driving licence or passport.
+As part of the referencing process, you will be required to provide ID.
+A photo ID can be your driving license or passport.
 Address ID can be either a bank statement, council tax bill or utility bill dated in the past three months.

 You will also be required to supply your last five years of addresses for the purpose of a credit search and the details of your current landlord if you are in a rented property.